reallyblaised/snakemake-tutorial/README.md

 ## A slightly more complex pipeline

 Let's add another layer of difficulty.
-What if I wanted to preprocess, say, only the simulations?
+What if I wanted to pre-process, say, only the simulations?
 This is quite common in LHCb analyses, and otherwise known as "truth-matching" (the details of this task are not important).

 We can prepend a dedicated rule as follows: